The only impossible journey is the one you never begin – Tony Robins

 The reality is, she could have started.
 She could be having more fun with her training but she is choosing not to.
 Likely for her, like lots of you on the fringes, it’s safe to watch but to join in and start is a little nerve wracking at times.

 That’s why we’ve always placed a huge emphasis of our content on helping beginners get started.
-Your first frogstand, your first pull up (3 steps to your first pull up blog) and your first skin-the-cat are all huge steps along your calisthenics journey.
+Your first frogstand, your first pull up and your first skin-the-cat are all huge steps along your calisthenics journey.

-Chances are, if you’re reading this blog, you’ve already engaged with us and started your journey and played around with a frogstand or skin-the-cat.
+Chances are, if you’re reading this blog, you’ve probably already engaged with us and started your journey, playing around with a frogstand or skin-the-cat.

 Compared to push-ups or sit-ups, skin the cat really feels like ‘calisthenics’ (see tutorial below – from new back lever course in the virtual classroom).
 It might not be ‘beautiful strength’ at your first attempt, but you’re learning to move in a new way, going upside down, learning to control your body and explore the end ranges of your movement and strength, which is what calisthenics is all about in our opinion… and having fun whilst you do it.
 Let’s face it, it feels like you’re messing around rather than training when you’re learning to skin the cat.
 It was one of the first things we played around with at the gym, and we actually had someone come over to us and say, “What are you doing?
 It looks like you’re just messing about?!”
 At that stage, that’s exactly what we were doing.